Initiative Area

 The American higher education system is afflicted by a crisis of quality, affordability, and access that belies its role in building an equitable and just society.
 This has found most pernicious expression in the mounting problem of student debt, a $1.7 trillion burden affecting over 42 million people.
 This burden often now extends to students’ families, and is disproportionately shouldered by historically marginalized groups.
 Absent any meaningful constraint on college costs, the student debt trap risks putting higher education – and its promise of economic mobility – out of reach for ordinary and low-income Americans.

-JFI approaches the problem of higher education finance in two principal ways.
-First, we analyze interlinked, nationally-representative datasets to offer a detailed picture of student debt, examining race, ethnicity and class intersections, labor markets, and the impacts of institution type and geographic concentration.
-With this analysis, we identify high-impact policy interventions to address the existing debt burden and the broader affordability crisis.
-Second, we design, consult on, and produce research on income-contingent financing, an alternative to traditional student loans under which students pledge a percent of their income over a limited period.
-Designed with adequate safeguards, income-contingent financing reduces students’ risk by ensuring their payments never exceed their ability to pay.
+With this analysis, we aim ultimately to identify high-impact policy interventions to address the existing debt burden and the broader affordability crisis.
+In an earlier phase of our work, we designed, consulted on, and produced research on income-contingent financing, an alternative to traditional student loans under which students pledge a percent of their income over a limited period.

 PARTNER WITH US